vivekjonnalagithub/KITSW/README.md

 # KITSW
-My practice of 60hours Training Program in my college.
+My practice of 60hours Training programme in my college.